Part of Air

 Changes over time

-• From 2000 to 2022, no significant trend over time was observed for annual peak concentrations of O3 averaged across all long-term air monitoring stations in Alberta or for Alberta’s major population centres (Figure 2).
+• From 2000 to 2023, no significant trend over time was observed for annual average or peak concentrations of O3 averaged across all long-term air monitoring stations in Alberta (Figures 2a and 2b, respectively).

 • Variability between years is driven by varying background levels of O3 that occur naturally, as well as the extent of summer smog episodes and wildfire smoke events.